querkmachine/FSFrontEndDocs/authoring-guidelines/writing-css-sass.md

 If you're in an environment where Autoprefixer isn't available, then you may write vendor prefixes into your code.

 ## Atomic design
-> One file to rule them all, One file to find them, One file to bring them all, And in the Sass way merge them.
+> One file to rule them all / One file to find them / One file to bring them all / And in the Sass way merge them.

 We use the [atomic design](http://bradfrost.com/blog/post/atomic-web-design/) architecture for structuring Sass files.
 Atomic design, like BEM, encourages creating modular, reusable components that can work independently of one another.